Home Internet Home Wifi

-• Learn how to make the WiFi experience in your home the best
+• Learn how to make the CenturyLink WiFi experience in your home the best

-• Know the difference between what adaptors, gateways (modem/router combo) and extenders do
+• Know the difference between adaptors, gateways, and extenders

 • Select a CenturyLink WiFi package that works for you